jeremykendall/php-domain-parser/README.md

 $tldDomains = $rzdStorage->get(PsrStorageFactory::URL_RZD);
 ~~~

+**Be sure to adapt the following code to your own framework/situation.
+The following code is an example given without warranty of it working
+out of the box.**

-You should use your dependency injection container to avoid repeating this
+**You should use your dependency injection container to avoid repeating this
-code in your application.
+code in your application.**

 ### Automatic Updates